-print("maxSum =", maxSum)
+print(“maxSum =”, maxSum)

 The loop with index i is executed n times.
-The loop with index j is executed n-i≤n.
+The loop with index j is executed n-i≤n times.
 The loop with index k is executed j-i+1≤n times.
-So overall, this is an O(n3) algorithm for the problem.
+So, overall, this is an O(n3) algorithm for the problem.

 Dynamic Programming

 In many situations, problems have overlapping subproblems.
-Solving the overlapping subproblems independently entails wasted resources like computing time and space.
-Dynamic programming is an algorithm design technique which involves solving such overlapping subproblems only once and reusing the results.
-In the Maximum Contiguous Subarray Problem, note that Sum(i, j) the sum for the subsequence A[i..j] can be obtained from Sum(i, j-1), the sum of the subsequence A[i..j-1] by simply adding A[i].
+Solving the overlapping subproblems independently entails wasted resources such as computing time and space.
+Dynamic programming is an algorithm design technique that involves solving such overlapping subproblems only once and reusing the results.
+In the Maximum Contiguous Subarray Problem, note that Sum(I, j), the sum for the subsequence A[i..j], can be obtained from Sum(i, j-1), the sum of the subsequence A[i..j-1], by simply adding A[i].
 The second sum need not be recomputed from scratch but instead computed from the solution to the subproblem sum.

 Sumi,j= Ai if j=i.
 Sumi,j-1+Aj if i<j<n

-This leads to an improved algorithm.
-We optimize on space by not storing the partial sums.
+This leads to an improved algorithm because we optimize on space by not storing the partial sums.
 The Python code is listed below:

 maxContiguousDP.py